localhorst87/recompile_fmu/README.md

 ## When to use this script?

-You have a [Functional Mockup Unit (FMU) 2.x](https://fmi-standard.org) that is missing binaries for you target system
+You have a [Functional Mockup Unit (FMU) 2.x](https://fmi-standard.org) that is missing binaries for your target system (e.g., it only has windows64 binaries, but you will need linux64 binaries as well)

 ## Precondition